AliNaqvi01/ExpressAPI/README.md

 Instructions:

-1) Download the project and open the terminal/ command prompt in the "veer-project-master/veer-project-master" level.
-For example, C:\Users\Ali\Downloads\veer-project-master\veer-project-master.
+1) Download the project and open the terminal/ command prompt in the "veer-project-master" level. **This should be the same folder/ level where the server.js file is located** .
+For example, C:\Users\Ali\Downloads\veer-project-master.
+The server.js file is located here.
 2) Run the command "npm install".
 This will install all the required modules.
 3) To start the server, run the command "node server.js".
 This will start the server at http://127.0.0.1:8081
-4) To start the front end, open another terminal in the same "veer-project-master/veer-project-master" folder and type "npm start", this will start the front end at http://localhost:3000/ (althought that may change by device.
+4) To start the front end, open another terminal in the same "veer-project-master" folder (**where the server.js file is located**) and type "npm start", this will start the front end at http://localhost:3000/ (althought that may change by device.
 The terminal will let you know what port the site is on).

 Usage: